 Along with this joyous and unwary approach to life comes an impulsive side.

 Exuberant children have been found to be more at risk for developing more disruptive behavior (2), more risk-taking behaviors in childhood (3), ADHD (4), and more risk-taking behaviors (sex, drugs, alcohol) in their teen years(5).

 This does not paint an optimistic picture.
 The good news is that researchers have found that the reason behind these potential outcomes is not necessarily exuberance itself, but rather the combination of being exuberant and having poor regulation skills.

-If an exuberant child is able to develop good regulation, those regulatory skills will protect against some of these outcomes.
+If an exuberant child is able to develop good regulation and self-discipline, those regulatory skills will protect against some of these outcomes.